blonded17/intelligent-support-system/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a clear description of your changes.
 4. Ensure your code is well-documented and tested.

-## License

-This project is currently unlicensed.
-If you wish to use or contribute, please contact the repository owner.